cosmos/sdk-tutorials/academy/3-my-own-chain/play-game.md

 </HighlightBox>

 Your blockchain can now create games, but can you play them?
-Not yet..so what do you need to make this possible?
+Not yet...so what do you need to make this possible?

 ## Some initial thoughts